Skip to main content

 Evaluators

-AMP includes 26 built-in evaluators across these dimensions — see Built-in Evaluators for the full reference.
-Evaluators fall into two categories:
+AMP includes 24 built-in evaluators across these dimensions (see Built-in Evaluators for the full reference).
+You can also create custom evaluators for domain-specific quality checks.
+Built-in evaluators fall into two categories:

 Rule-BasedLLM-as-Judge